 Reference Data

-The reference data library (RDL) is a collection of information in a formal manner such that it is suited for (automatic) processing, interpretation, and communication.
+The reference data library (RDL) is a standard and unified naming convention for equipment classification, its properties, disciplines and documents.
+It is a set of information requirement specifications for documents and tagged items.

 The project RDL, based on the CFIHOS standard RDL [C-ST-001] is tailored to specify the reference data for the contract scope.